 I received an email from Prometric that my exam has been canceled.
 What can I do?

 Please follow the information contained in the email to reschedule your examination, including ways to self serve.
 Please note that for last-minute cancellations (less than 24 hours notice), it may take a few hours for the system to change your appointment from "active" to "inactive."

-I received an email from Prometric that my exam has been canceled.
+My exam has been canceled.
 However, when I logged in it appears as active.
 Which information is accurate and why is there conflicting information?

 I heard from a colleague that exams are being canceled, but I did not receive an email from Prometric that my exam has been canceled.
 What should I do?

 Prometric will contact you in advance of your exam if your exam appointment is canceled.
 If you have not been told that your exam appointment is canceled, it is still active.

 My exam center is not listed on the closure list- why is my exam being canceled/rescheduled?